Technical Library

 Pietro Aron (c1480–after 1545)

-Quarter-comma Meantone temperament ©2012 CBH 9K gifFasten your seatbelt for Meantone now.
-This term is too often misused for any other sort of tuning than equal temperament.
-Working again from your Kirnberger III base, here’s how to tune the Quarter-comma Meantone as proposed by Pietro Aron in his Toscanello in musica (Venice, 1523):
+Quarter-comma Meantone temperament ©2012 CBH 9K gifFasten your seatbelt for Meantone now: This term is too often misused for any sort of temperament other than Equal, but by itself really refers to the Quarter-comma Meantone system as first roughly described by Pietro Aron (c1480–1545) in his Toscanello in musica (Venice, 1523).

 4. Your f comes from the d, as does the b from d'.

-Quarter-comma Meantone pure thirds ©2012 CBH 3K gifMeantone is all very well if you want to play by yourself.
-It is especially useful for a lot of the virginal music, Frescobaldi, Sweelinck etc, but music was meant to be sociable afterall: Here’s where you can get into trouble if you have been following all the tuning directions above and beginning your tunings from c'', because sooner or later your diverse instrumental pals—instead of being overcome by the beauty of your harpsichord tuning—are going to politely complain about how flat your a' is, the traditional note most instruments tune from.
+Here’s where you can get into trouble if you have been following all the tuning directions so far and beginning your temperaments from c'', because sooner or later your diverse instrumental pals—instead of being overcome by the beauty of your harpsichord tuning—are going to politely complain about how flat your a' is, the traditional note most instruments tune from.
 (Nowadays supposedly the standard A440, although often creeping higher.
 For our modern baroque convenience, a halftone lower at A415.)
-You can eliminate this conflict by starting your Quarter-comma Meantone from the usual a' tuning fork, tuning down the octave to a, then the perfect Major third down to f.
-Divide that third into your four, quarter-comma fifths.

 Further discussion